davbeek/gitinspectorgui-rtd/docs/source/gui.rst

   Show previous file names and alternative author names and emails in the output.

   Some authors use multiple names and emails in various commits.
 Gitinspectorgui can detect this if there is overlap in either the name or email in author-email combinations in commits.
 If show-renames is active, all names and emails of each author are shown.
 If inactive, only a single name and email are shown per author.

   For files that have been renamed at some point in their history, all previous names are shown in the output.

 Deletions
-  Include a column for number of deleted lines in the output.
+  Include a column for the number of deleted lines in the output.
 This does not affect the blame output, because deleted lines cannot be shown.
 The default is not to include deletions.